tjeve/phase-2-project-tumblr-clone/README.md

 ## What We Learned

-- Creating tables using migration and seeds and
+- Creating tables using migration and seeds
 - Querying data from a database
 - Creating templates for html